Pulls on leash or struggles in public

 We’ll move at a pace that feels realistic for you and your dog, with the goal of creating lasting behavior change — not just short-term control.

-Dog training isn’t something that can be guaranteed — and anyone who promises specific results is usually oversimplifying a very complex process.
+Dog behavior & training isn’t something that can be guaranteed — and anyone who promises specific results is usually oversimplifying a very complex process.

 Behavior change depends on many factors, including your dog’s history, their environment, emotional state, and how consistently skills are maintained & practiced between sessions.
 My role is to provide clear guidance, realistic plans, and ongoing support by adjusting where and when we need to— but progress is always a team effort.

-What I can promise is thoughtful, individualized training, honest expectations, and support that’s focused on long-term improvement every step of the way — not quick fixes.
+What I can promise is thoughtful, individualized training, honest expectations, and support that’s focused on long-term improvement every step of the way.